DanielPickens/KubeSheet/README.md

 It will initialize the “kubewrap” project with cobra the library.
 You can observe that it created a few files in the project.

 # Folder structure after cobra

-Lets quickly understand the files created and its use here root.go → is the file created for the root command.
-If you know that for a CLI utility, there would be a root command followed by some set of sub-commands and flags.
+root.go → is the file created for the root command.
+In this CLI utility, there would be a root command followed by some set of sub-commands and flags.
 Therefore, root.go will take care of all logic required for the main/root command. main.go → as the name says, its the main entry point for your CLI utility.
 Simply, requirement is just a call to a function present in the root.go

 So to recall the flow main.go -> root.go